Updated: Apr 1

 The label’s first record was by “Laite”, with an EP called “Pain”.
 This 3 tracker was quite an astounding first release for the label, and showed that just because Finland is a relatively quiet and un-talked about nation, doesn't mean it can't offer a high degree of quality producers and composers, amongst many other things of course.
 Pounding beats, sinister basslines, mischievous vocals, and brooding melodic arrangements were in abundance all over the productions of this record, setting the stage for what would go on to become one of the great imprints of the later part of the last decade.

-XOX returned for their second release, with Blastromen’s debut hit “Robot Agression E.P.”, which was actually released out of order, as it is catalog “XOX003”.
-Unfortunately the label’s second release was supposed to have been the self-entitled “Sektoid E.P.” by Sektoid, but unfortunately as of yet, there is still no word as to why the release was never published.
+For their second release, XOX would publish Blastromen’s historic debut hit “Robot Agression E.P.”, which was actually released out of order, as it is catalog “XOX003”.
+Unfortunately the label’s second release was supposed to have been the self-entitled “Sektoid E.P.” by Sektoid, but unfortunately as of yet, there is still no word as to why the release was never published or if it ever will be.

-2 years later, Blastromen’s second EP would come to fruition, as XOX released “Blasteroids”; a mesmerizing 4 tracker on vinyl, full of majestic synth work, deranged cybernetic sound manipulations, and intelligent vocal work.
+In 2008, Blastromen’s second EP would come to fruition, as the label released “Blasteroids”; a mesmerizing 4 tracker on vinyl, full of majestic synth work, deranged cybernetic sound manipulations, and intelligent vocal work.
 The main song “Blasteroids”, would go on to be released on the very first Streetsounds “Nu Electro” compilation, which featured some of the most legendary artists in our music since the inception of Electro Funk back in the early ‘80s.

-A couple years later the label brought us the return of Sero with “Interception System”, which was essentially a remixes EP that included works by DJ Overdose (2 remixes), and Morphology, as well as a bonus beats version by Sero himself.
+Fast-forward to 2010, when the label would bring us the return of Sero with “Interception System”, which was essentially a remixes EP that included works by DJ Overdose (2 remixes), and Morphology, as well as a bonus beats version by Sero himself.
 This spectacular release was a relentless attack of punishing rhythms, mystifying synth lines, and dark overtones; all represented in their own unique way, as each artist brought their strengths to the table.
 Leaving us with one last, but powerful release for some time in what would become a brief hiatus for XOX.